-- o Is there someone who can assist you at home after your discharge? - You may require assistance with your compression stockings (if your surgeon prefers them), showering, getting dressed, cooking, cleaning, shopping and driving.
+- Is there someone who can assist you at home after your discharge? - You may require assistance with your showering, getting dressed, cooking, cleaning, shopping and driving.
 If you can organise assistance with these daily tasks prior to your admission, you will be more relaxed about the operation you are about to undertake.